balaji1974/kafkastreams/README.md

 d.
 The only difference is in our KafkaConsumer class where we now have a single bean returing a void Consumer<KStream<String, PosInvoice>> method, and constructing our hadoopRecordKStream and notificationKStream records before publishing them to their own topics.

+### 7) xml-pos-consumer (Project: xml-pos-consumer) - Input format: xml & Output format: json

+a.
+In this example we will send our input messages in xml format, and send the out back to our topic in json format.

+b.
+All steps for generating the xml class file is the same as before but the dependency for this is a bit different as given in the pom.xml file.